devwizard038/My-SER-Network-Project/README.md

 within this repo should contain only subdirectories to specific actors (see cell 9 in the Jupyter Notebook to understand why this is important).

 After downloading the RAVDESS audio files, be sure to modify the script `mono.sh` contained in this repo's root directory in order to convert all audio samples to mono channel.
 As is, a few of the audio files are stereo channel and will not work correctly with the code in the Jupyter Notebook.
 The script `mono.sh` only needs to be modified to reflect where you have downloaded and unzipped the RAVDESS dataset.
-If you don't already have [ffmpeg](https://ffmpeg.org/) installed on your machine, it can be installed easily via most package managers (apt, dnf, pamac, brew, etc.)
+If you don't already have [ffmpeg](https://ffmpeg.org/) installed on your machine, it can be installed easily via most package managers (apt, dnf, pacman, brew, etc.)

 Finally, the script `install_packages.sh` will install all necessary Python packages necessary to run the code in the Jupyter Notebook.